remotesensinginfo/pb_process_tools/docs/source/getstarted.rst

     * ``do_processing`` - the function which performs the analysis
     * ``required_fields`` - returns a list of the required input fields within the params dict.
     * ``outputs_present`` - performs a test (if possible) to check whether the processing of the job has successfully completed.
 In this case, it just returns True as there are no outputs to check.
+    * ``remove_outputs`` - removes job outputs.
+This is usually used to reset a job which for some reason failed during processing.

 The second class which needs implementing generates the jobs (i.e., the inputs to the class above):